Gabe Ikard: Buffalo Bills (first stint)

 On September 6, 2015, Ikard was claimed off waivers by the Buffalo Bills.
-On December 5, 2015, the Buffalo Bills released Ikard.
+On December 5, 2015, the team released Ikard.

 Cleveland Browns (first stint)

-On December 7, 2015, the Cleveland Browns claimed Ikard off waivers from the Buffalo Bills after placing offensive guard Joel Bitonio on injured reserve.
+On December 7, 2015, the Cleveland Browns claimed Ikard off waivers from the Bills after placing offensive guard Joel Bitonio on injured reserve.
 Ikard was waived on December 14, 2015 and was replaced by offensive lineman Kaleb Johnson.

 Detroit Lions

 On December 15, 2015, the Detroit Lions signed Ikard to the active roster after cutting right guard LaAdrian Waddle and placing tight end Brandon Pettigrew on injured reserve.
-On September 3, 2016, he was waived by the Lions.
+On September 3, 2016, he was waived by the team.

 Buffalo Bills (second stint)

 On September 5, 2016, Ikard was signed to the Bills' practice squad.
-On September 15, 2016, Ikard was promoted to the Bills' active roster He was released on October 21, 2016.
+On September 15, 2016, Ikard was promoted to the active roster He was released on October 21, 2016.

 Cleveland Browns (second stint)

 Ikard was claimed off waivers by the Browns on October 24, 2016.
-On August 28, 2017, Ikard was released by the Browns.
+On August 28, 2017, Ikard was released.